 It is fabulous to see the response to the previous post about holistic options for yeast infections.
 Author and Medical Herbalist Katolen Yardley has taken the time to respond to readers’ comments and provide more detail, in particular to questions about the safety and effectiveness of douching, yoghurt, Tea Tree essential oil and common OTC (over the counter) mainstream remedies.

 Reviewing some of the comments from readers it is apparent that clarification is needed regarding certain terminology and to ascertain whether we are at the same starting place.
 Of course an accurate diagnosis should always be sought before ANY steps are taken with remedying one’s ailment, always.
-The purpose of the post is to provide numerous tools and resources for women – not only just pharmaceutical options – once she knows that a yeast infection exists.
+The purpose of the post is to provide people with numerous tools and resources – not only just pharmaceutical options – once they know that a yeast infection exists.

 Effectiveness is easy to assess.
 Yeast infections are disruptive, uncomfortable and annoying.
 If one has a yeast infection, ANY relief is welcome and one will quickly be able to assess what is helping and making a difference and what is not.
 Perhaps one of the best ways to assess how home remedies work, is to try them out and have a personal experience.
 Feedback from clients, students and customers all indicate that herbal remedies DO WORK.